This is an introductory programming course designed specifically for

 Class Format

-video lectures, available over Zoom.
-The second scheduled class will be
+Lectures will be video lectures, available over Zoom.

-Online Lectures
+Lectures

-reading/reviewing assigned readings, which include text, lab
+Prepare for the class by reading/reviewing assigned readings, which

-instruction, and slides before class.
+include text, lab instruction, and slides before class.

 Electronic copies of both can be accessed on Blackboard and available